wp-plugins/highlight-search-terms/readme.txt

 = Known issues =

 1. If your theme does not wrap the main content section of your pages in a div with class "hentry", this plugin will not work for you out of the box.
-However, you can make it work by a simple edit of the plugin file.
+However, you _can_ make it work.
 See the last of the [FAQ's](http://wordpress.org/extend/plugins/highlight-search-terms/faq/) for an explanation.

 2. [Josh](http://theveganpost.com) pointed out a conflict with the [ShareThis button](http://sharethis.com/wordpress).
 I have no clue why this happens and have no solution but to resort to an alternative for the ShareThis button _or_ for this highlighter plugin, untill I hear from the ShareThis developers.
 Sorry. :(